-Sure-fire strategies to help ADD adults get out of the house on time in the morning.
+Sure-fire strategies to help adults with ADHD get out of the house on time in the morning.

 by Sandy Maynard